- Introduction

 This goes through two stages:

-Uploading and Installation.
-A progress bar is shown.
+(1) Uploading and (2) Installation.
+A progress bar is shown as the installion proceeds.

-As well as the usual acknowledgement of a successful installation Falang shows a message such as illustrated opposite.
+As well as the usual acknowledgement of a successful installationby Joomla, Falang shows a message such as illustrated opposite.

 Verify Installation

-There are eight items that should have been installed as indicated opposite.
+There are nine items that should have been installed.

 To find these items click on